 Even if you are an experienced homebuyer who has purchased several properties in your adult life, you may be unprepared for the experience of buying a condo.
 Although the net result of the process is putting you in a new home, there are unique things to consider when you buy a condominium in Halifax.
-It pays to have an experienced realtor by your side can educate you on what is different about buying a condo, as well as a help you find a great property that will meet your current needs.
+It pays to have an experienced realtor by your side that can educate you on what is different about buying a condo and help you find a property that will meet your current needs.

 Considerations in Buying A Condo – Monthly Fees

-If you are a Baby Boomer or retiree, a condo unit can give you the satisfaction of home ownership without some of the maintenance.
-Whether you buy a condo in a high-rise building, or a rancher style unit, you pay an association fee that covers maintenance for common areas.
+If you are a Baby Boomer or retiree, a condo unit can give you the satisfaction of homeownership without some of the maintenance.
+Whether you buy a condo in a high-rise building or a rancher-style unit, you pay an association fee that covers maintenance for common areas.
 The monthly association fee is only one of the costs involved in your purchase.
-Before deciding which condo you want to buy, you need to consider both your monthly fees and your out-of-pocket upfront costs and include both closing costs and other expenses to make sure that the home is within your budget.
+Before deciding which condo you want to buy, you need to consider both your monthly fees and your out-of-pocket upfront costs.
+Include both closing costs and other expenses to make sure that the home is within your budget.

 Condo fees vary widely, depending on what they include and where the condo is located.
-Some may include basics, such as roof and building and lawn and garden maintenance, amenities such as a pool or gym, parking, party rooms, or even basics such as heat.
+Some may include basics, such as roof and building and lawn maintenance.
+Also, amenities such as a pool or gym, parking, party rooms, or even basics such as heat.
 The more the fees include, the more costly they are, so they can range from a few hundred dollars a month to well over $1,000.

 Upfront Costs Of Ownership